izumi-jmix/filter-and-pagination/README.md

-# filter-and-pagination
+# Filter and pagination
-A sample for a bug with Filter
+A sample for a bug with Filter.
+Generated with Jmix Studio

+* Java 17
+* Jmix 1.2.4